ThomasGesseyJones/CosmicRayHeatingFor21cm/README.rst

 - `cosmic_ray_general.py` which contains the general functions used to calculate the heating window functions and heating coefficients.
 Most of these functions are either approximate analytic solutions to the cosmic ray energy equation (paper equation 25) or the comoving path length equation (paper equation 26).
-- `cosmic_ray_coeffs.py` which contains the functions used to calculate the heating coefficients which describe the rate of cosmic ray heating around a point source.
-This coefficients are calculated on an adaptive redshift grid which will refine to ensure that the heating coefficients are calculated to a specified accuracy.
+- `cosmic_ray_coeffs.py` which contains the functions used to calculate the heating coefficients that describe the rate of cosmic ray heating by a source.
+These coefficients are calculated on an adaptive redshift grid which will refine to ensure that the heating coefficients are calculated to a specified accuracy.
-- `cosmic_ray_window.py` which contains the functions used to calculate the heating window functions which describe the distribution of cosmic ray heating around a point source.
-Near the point source these window functions are calculated on a higher resolution grid, that is then convolved with the possible point source positions to produce the heating window functions.
+- `cosmic_ray_window.py` which contains the functions used to calculate the heating window functions that describe the distribution of cosmic ray heating around a point source.
+Near the point source these window functions are calculated on a higher resolution grid, that is then convolved with the possible point source positions to produce the heating window functions at the desired resolution.
 - `generate_cosmic_ray.py` acts as the main interface to the code, taking command line arguments to specify the cosmic ray spectrum to use and the type of window functions to produce.
 It is described in more detail below.

-It is intended to be used through the command line interface of `generate_cosmic_ray.py` which takes the following
+The code is intended to be used through the command line interface of `generate_cosmic_ray.py` which takes the following
 arguments:

 - path_to_storage: a string.
 The path of folder where window functions and coefficients are to be stored